 Across the country more than one-third of food goes uneaten each year.
 When individuals, businesses, non-profit organizations, and local governments reduce food waste, they lower their environmental impact, save money, and feed their community.

-Pounds of food waste.
+Tons of food waste.

 Dollars in surplus food.